-Due December 5, 2016.
+Due week of December 4, 2017.
 (One per group.)
 You do not need to use this form, just make sure that all your information is on your paper.

 *For the primary sources, you need to find and examine at least 2 (5 or more are required for the final due date in January.)